jbernhard/osu-hydro/README.md

 ### Equation of state

 The EOS table is generated at build time by the script `eos/generate-eos-table.py`, which connects a hadron resonance gas EOS at low temperature to a lattice EOS (HotQCD, http://inspirehep.net/record/1307761) at high temperature.
+This depends on [frzout](https://github.com/jbernhard/frzout) to compute the hadron resonance gas part.
 Run `./generate-eos-table.py --plot` to visualize several important thermodynamic quantities.

 The EOS table has columns